collinalexbell/daemon.life/index.md

 ## So..what is edencybernetics.life?

-Eden Cybernetics is my attempt to procedurally generate cybernetic technology for people who want to automate the boring parts of their life and business.
-Acquisition of basic resources needed for survival is the first thing that must be automated for creatives to thrive.
+Eden Cybernetics is my attempt to procedurally generate custom robots for users, depending on the user's personality and business needs.
+These robots are called "daemons" and are inspired by the concept of a daemon in the book series "His Dark Materials."
+In this book series, all humans have spirit animals that change form throughout childhood and then solidify into single form as the owner's reach adulthood.
+It will be interesting to give my users the ability to choose and evolve their daemon much like a Pokemon and then turn it into a real robot.

 ## Current/Future Projects